We deliver open air movie and pop-up indoor screenings all over the UK

 There’s nothing like the atmosphere of open air or themed event cinema.
 Its a concept that’s becoming more and more popular by the year, and we love being a part of it.

-If it’s a private party (outdoors or indoors) we can bring the film, cinema quality big screen (in a range of sizes), HD projection equipment, great sound, event lighting and power supply if needed, plus great branded deckchairs.
+If it’s a private party (outdoors or indoors) we can bring the film, high-quality projection screen, bright HD projector, great sound, event lighting and power supply if needed, plus deckchairs and blankets.
 If you’d prefer to project a games console, or a sporting event or the season finale of your favourite show on a big screen, we can do all that too.

-If it’s a public screening you’re after, we’ll deliver the full technical movie package on the day, while also arranging your screening licence (you’ll need one of these to show a film legally) and the booking of the movie itself.
+If it’s a public screening you’re after, we’ll deliver the full technical movie package on the day (including a huge 20ft wide screen for audiences of up to 500 people) while also arranging your screening licence (you’ll need one of these to show a film legally).

 We’ll also help with event management, and can provide the fun stuff (additional entertainment, great food and drink, lighting and décor) and the boring but important stuff (health and safety, staffing, toilets, event management plans) if you need help with this.